-For the purpose of management, foreign exchange assets are grouped into singlecurrency portfolios.
+For the purpose of management, foreign exchange assets are grouped into single-currency portfolios.
 To assess the efficiency of the management of single-currency portfolios their returns are compared to benchmark portfolio returns.
+The rate of return on Bank of Russia foreign exchange assets was calculated as the total (realised and unrealised) return on investments in assets as a percentage per annum for each of the eligible currencies.

-Foreign exchange asset management takes into account the Bank of Russia's liabilities in foreign currencies (balances on foreign currency accounts of clients, mainly government funds).
+Foreign exchange asset management takes into account the Bank of Russia's liabilities in foreign currencies (balances on foreign currency accounts of clients, mainly the National Wealth Fund) and other Federal

+Treasury assets.
 Foreign currency holdings expose the Bank of Russia to financial risks, such as credit risk, foreign exchange risk, interest rate risk and liquidity risk.
 The risk management process while conducting operations with foreign currency assets of the Bank of Russia includes the identification of risks, risk assessment, the setting of risk limits, and monitoring compliance with the limits.
 Under asset management decision making process the Bank of Russia takes into account both financial risks and non-financial risks.

-Credit risk means the risk of counterparties or issuers defaulting on their obligations to the Bank of Russia.
+Creditrisk means the risk of counterparties or issuers defaulting on their obligations to the Bank of Russia.
 Credit risk is constrained by various limits and requirements for the credit quality of counterparties and issuers, which must have a minimum credit rating of A under the Fitch Ratings and S&P Global Ratings classifications and a minimum rating of A2 under the Moody's Investors Service classification.

 Foreign exchange risk means the probability of a decrease in the value of net foreign currency assets (assets net of liabilities) due to foreign currency exchange rate movements.
-The Bank of Russia limits the level of foreign exchange risk by specifying a benchmark currency structure of net foreign exchange assets with target weights of eligible currencies and the limits of their deviations.
+The Bank of Russia limits the level of foreign exchange risk by specifying a benchmark currency structure of net foreign exchange assets with target weights or amounts of eligible currencies and the limits of their deviations.